रaपa Learning

 Habits for proving your code

-• Test to express acceptability - what would make a user accept this software?
+• Test to express acceptability - what would make this software acceptable to a user?

 • Isolate your functionality from its dependencies.
 Use functional constructs, dependency injection and mocks.